-- var.eps: (optimization only) If the portfolio variance goes very small when the information ratio is being maximized, then weird things can start to happen.
+- superfluous.constraint: A constraint is stated that is always satisfied. - thresh.notrade: Some assets are not able to trade because their thesholds are too large. - turnover.max: The maximum turnover is too large to have an effect.
+If you want to specify a minimum turnover but no maximum turnover, then this warning is avoided by setting the maximum to Inf. - utility.switch: (optimization only) The utility (either given or default) is switched to another utility. - value.range: One or more of the ranges for monetary value (gross.value etc.) is narrow relative to the prices. - var.eps: (optimization only) If the portfolio variance goes very small when the information ratio is being maximized, then weird things can start to happen.
 A leading case of this is when a benchmark is used and the benchmark can be reproduced almost exactly.
 A fairly naive test is used to try to highlight such cases. - variance.benchmark: When bench.weights is given, variance values are computed for each benchmark based on the weight vector.
 If the variance already includes the benchmark and values are different than the computed values, then a warning is issued (and the given values override the computed values). - variance.list: A compact variance is given, which means that there is no way to check that the assets are the same (and in the same order) as the assets in prices. - zero.iterations: The iterations.max argument can be set to zero, but this is not the same as doing no optimization.
 To get the start.sol trade as the final trade, set funeval.max to zero or one. - zero.variance: If more than one value on the diagonal of a variance is zero (think "cash"), then it seems like trouble should happen.
 However, no such troubles have been observed so far.

-10.3 Cheatsheets
+9.3 Cheatsheets